Can I photocopy my own material, or material on open access in the library area?

 We will only photocopy material where this will not put the item at risk of damage.
 This means that we can only copy items up to A3 in size.

-We are also unable to copy parchment, film, photographs, bound items, and any other material we feel may be damaged by the process.
+We are also unable to copy parchment, film, photographs, bound items, and any other material we feel will be damaged by the copying process.

-Any items larger than than A3 or too fragile to photocopy can be copied via our reprographics service.
+Any items larger than than A3 or too fragile to photocopy can be copied via our Copying Service.
 Different charges apply - please ask staff for further details.

 You can bring your own camera, there are charges for this - either 30p per image or £15 for an unlimited day pass.